frostydev99/AvionicsComputer22-TheStack/README.md

-# Teensy Robot Computer
+# AvionicsComputer22
-Firmware for controlling the Land Maverick soil-sampling robotic drive base
+Firmware for use on high-power rocket embedded avionics systems, 2021-2022 development year